More gunfire as Minneapolis calls in other agencies to help restore order

 "The violence and lawlessness that we've seen the last few days is not acceptable in any form," Frey said.
 "Residents, businesses and all that choose to be in Minneapolis for any reason deserve to feel safe."

-Police Chief Medaria Arradondo declined to reveal how the other agencies will integrate with his department, but he said it would include being a visible presence as well as providing intelligence.
+Police Chief Medaria Arradondo declined to reveal how the other agencies will interact with his department, but he said it would include being a visible presence as well as providing intelligence.

 Arradondo, the city's first black police chief, made a point to remind the public that many of the gunshot victims "are members of the African-American community … young men.
 Their lives are not disposable.
 This cannot become our new normal."